 The MSW Program has developed specific academic and professional advising policies and procedures in order to assist you in developing a successful academic course plan and to provide professional mentoring for students.
-Karen Maynard, director of student services, will advise students (by email) each semester of the registration requirements and course scheduling for the following semester.
-Students may meet with the director of student services at any time to discuss academic plans/progress.
-The field education faculty oversees field internships, and are available to discuss any ideas or concerns.
+Karen Maynard, director of student services, will advise Azusa students (by email) each semester of the registration requirements and course scheduling for the following semester.
+Evelyn Castro-Guillen, director, Inland Empire MSW program, will advise Inland Empire students (by email).
+Azusa students may meet with Karen Maynard, and Inland Empire students may meet with Evelyn Castro-Guillen at any time to discuss academic plans/progress.
+The field education faculty oversee field internships, provide advisement related to field education, and are available to discuss any ideas or concerns regarding field internships.